Gavroche11/final_study/README.md

 - Files appear in the "Select file to view" dropdown in alphabetical order
 - No action needed if your data is in the `./data` directory

+**Refresh Data:**
+- Click the "🔄 Refresh Data" button in the sidebar to reload files from `./data` directory
+- Use this when you edit JSON files in `./data` without restarting the app
+- Your login status, current file, and question number are preserved

 **Upload Additional Files:**
 1. Open the sidebar (if collapsed)
 2. Click "Browse files" under "Upload JSON file(s)"